As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Conclusion

 You will generally use a Dremel rotary tool to make holes in small lapidary stones and a drill press or hammer drill to tackle larger rocks.
-You can use a cold chisel and blows with a sledgehammer to make holes in a large rock without drilling.
+You can use a cold chisel and blow with a sledgehammer to make holes in a large rock without drilling.

 And that’s how to drill holes in rocks!